 For an adult human being, approximately 2 grams of potassium (K) are required per day, even though a typical person will take in 2.8-4.5 grams/day.
 The rich sources of this nutrient in human diet are milk, fruit juice, root vegetables and bananas.

 Nitrogen, phosphorus, and potassium are the three most essential nutrients that a plant needs to grow.
 Potash plays an important role in helping plants to absorb potassium required to thrive.

-There are no known substitutes for potash.
+There are no known substitutes for porno gay potash.

-Uses of Potash
+Uses of lesbian videos Potash

-Potash has three main uses: fertilizer, livestock feed supplements and industrial processes.
+cartoon porn videos Potash has three main uses: fertilizer, livestock feed supplements and industrial processes.
 95% of world's potash is used in fertilizers.
 Potash is a key ingredient in fertilizers that enhance water retention of plants, increases crop yields and plants' disease resistance.
 In feed supplements, the key function of potash is to contribute to animal growth and milk production.
 Potash is also used to produce glass, ceramics, soaps etc.